elliot-sawyer/totp-authenticator/README.md

-# NOT PRODUCTION READY.
-USE AT YOUR OWN RISK

 # SilverStripe TOTP (Time-based One Time Password) Authenticator

 This is a time-based token authenticator for SilverStripe.
 It allows users with apps such as Google Authenticator or Authy to generate a code to be used for logging into a SilverStripe installation.
 Backup codes are also available to the user, in case their second factor is lost or stolen.